 After a move, you find that your back is aching from all the boxes.
-Or you’re a busy mom who suddenly finds that you’re in pain from lifting a toddler repeatedly.
-Or maybe a day of gardening has your back throbbing.
+Or maybe a day of yard work has your back throbbing.

 Or maybe you’re finding that your back pain is more constant these days, and more frequent.

 Can you treat back pain at home, though?
 Do you always need to see a doctor?
 What about alternative therapies?